-The Department of Management, Marketing and International Business is the largest of the five departments in the Nelson Rusche College of Business, which is accredited by AACSB International- The Association to Advance Collegiate Schools of Business.
+The Department of Management, Marketing and International Business is the largest of the four departments in the Nelson Rusche College of Business, which is accredited by AACSB International- The Association to Advance Collegiate Schools of Business.
 The department maintains a commitment to excellence.
 The department faculty, through quality instruction, service to the community, and scholarly activity, consistently provides high quality in the McGee Business-Building.
 The department suite is located in Room 403.

 Majors & Minors